s7clarke10/tap-sybase/README.md

 # tap-sybase

 [Singer](https://www.singer.io/) tap that extracts data from a [sybase](https://infocenter.sybase.com/) database and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).
+This TAP was built against Sybase Version 16 also known as Adapter Server Enterprise or officially as SAP Adaptive Server Enterprise (ASE) 16.0.
+Compatibility with older versions of Sybase is unknown, I would recommend testing the TAP for compatibility.

+Please Note: This TAP assumes the following Sybase Data Dictionary tables are accessible and can be selected from
+- sys.syscatalog
+- sys.syscolumns

 This is a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible tap connector.